manahilsher/web-crawler/README.md

 ### Some errors I gotta keep track of

-When running mvn exec:java add this too: `Dexec.cleanupDaemonThreads=false`
+When running mvn exec:java add this too: `-Dexec.cleanupDaemonThreads=false`